OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-09.md

 ## 2 Kings 9:18

-So a horseman went to meet him and said, “Thus says the king, ‘Is it peace?’”
+So a horseman went to meet him and said, “The king asks, ‘Is it peace?’”
-And Jehu said, “What have you to do with peace?
-Turn behind me.”
+And Jehu said, “What concern is peace to you?
+Fall in behind me.”
-And the watchman reported, “The messenger came to them, but he did not return.”
+And the watchman reported, “The messenger reached them, but he did not return.”

 ## 2 Kings 9:19

 Then he sent out a second horseman, who came to them and said,
-“Thus says the king, ‘Is it peace?’”
+“The king asks, ‘Is it peace?’”
-And Jehu answered, “What have you to do with peace?
-Turn behind me.”
+And Jehu answered, “What concern is peace to you?
+Fall in behind me.”

 ## 2 Kings 9:20

-And the watchman reported, “He came up to them, but he did not return.
+And the watchman reported, “He reached them, but he did not return.
-And the driving is like the driving of Jehu the son of Nimshi, for he drives furiously.”
+And the driving is like that of Jehu the son of Nimshi, for he drives with great intensity.”

 ---